 For example, instead of doing expensive walking tours, I will typically do my research about the cities we’re visiting ( I watch a lot of videos, read books and tons of blogs) and create my own “walking tour.”
 However, don’t throw out an experience just because it is expensive – you will regret not doing it if it is on your “must do” list.

-Next time I’ll finish my “How to Plan a 2-Week Trip: Part 3” with the closing steps!
+Next time I’ll finish my “How to Plan a 2-Week Trip: Part 3” with the closing steps in Part 3!